 Fill Your Jars

-Loosely pack your canning jars by layering the carrot, onion, garlic, and the sliced jalapeños.
+Loosely pack your canning jars by layering the carrot, onion, garlic, and sliced jalapeños.
 Add a single bay leaf to each jar.
 The bay leaf will help to keep the crispness of the peppers.
-(I’m not sure how the science behind this works, but it does) A sprinkle of cumin seed on top and you’re ready for the brine.
+(I’m not sure how the science behind this works, but it does) note: They will soften up over time.
+A sprinkle of cumin seed on top and you’re ready for the brine.

 The brine only has to be heated enough to dissolve the salt and sugar.
-Leave it on the stovetop on simmer until you’re ready to use it.
+Leave it on the stovetop.
+When you’re ready to fill your jars, bring it back to a boil.
 You want to pour the hot liquid into the hot jars before you plunge them into boiling water.
 Trust me on this.
 If the jars are cold, the glass may break when it’s added to the boiling water.
 And you DO NOT want to be looking into a pot of boiling water with jalapeno and glass everywhere.
 It has happened to me and I have learned.
 So let me spare you the pain of an entire kitchen of eye-watering, almost unbreathable jalapeno steam coming off the pot and filling the air.
 Plus the glass is a pain to clean up.
 Just trust me, and use warmed canning jars.

 10 minute water bath